voltgizerz/rest-api-go-firestore/README.md

 1. Create a Cloud Firestore database by following this [Guide](https://firebase.google.com/docs/firestore/quickstart).

 2. Export your service account credentials on the project settings in the Firebase console.
-Download the service-account JSON file and place it in the credentials folder: `rest-api-go-firestore/config/credential/sa-{YOUR_GO_ENV}.json`.
+Download the service-account JSON file and convert the JSON into a single-line (minified) format and store it in an environment file named `SERVICE_ACCOUNT_FIREBASE`.

 3. Run the application using the following command: `go run ./cmd/app.go`